-5.4.5.3 25-Foot Clear Span Guardrail
+15.4.5.3 25-Foot Clear Span Guardrail

 To allow guardrail posts to be driven and prevent damage, 25-Foot Clear Span Guardrail is an option when guardrail is placed across a reinforced box culvert or large diameter pipe with less than 4 feet of cover.
-Contact the State Plans and Standards Engineer in the Contract Standards and Development Unit to obtain a special detail and coordinate with the structure designer to ensure consistency between plan sets.
+Refer to Details in Lieu of Standards to obtain the special detail and coordinate with the structure designer to ensure consistency between plan sets.
+The 25-foot Clear Span Guardrail Sections pay item can be found on the Master Pay Item List (3140000000-E) and is paid for per each.

-5.4.5.4 Non-Standard Guardrail
+15.4.5.4 Non-Standard Guardrail